XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/rippled-server-modes.md

-# The rippled Server
+# rippled Server Modes

 `rippled` is the core peer-to-peer server that manages the XRP Ledger.
-This section covers concepts that help you learn the "what" and "why" behind fundamental aspects of the `rippled` server.

 ## Types of rippled Servers